shixinhuang99/devcontainer/README.md

 to your `is-interactive` block in your `~/.config/fish/config.fish` file

-# Manually installing some of the tools takes a very long time to compile because of QEMU
+# Manually install the following tools because using QEMU during the image building stage results in very long compilation times

 ```sh
 cargo install atuin